 In the years since, my restless, irritable and discontented nature has taken me from one place to another and from one career to another.
 May you lead an interesting life, so goes the ancient Chinese curse, and mine has not been boring.
 I may be one of those people who has trouble distinguishing fear from exhilaration.
 In lieu of 401k’s and IRA’s, I have a lot of stories.

-It’s not something I thought about ahead of time, not a path I would recommend to anyone, but it is one of the more common ways to grow a novelist, as traditional, in its own way, as the Iowa Writer’s Project.
+It’s not something I thought about ahead of time, not a path I would recommend to anyone, but it is one of the more time-honored ways to grow a novelist.

 The tuition is a bitch, though.